coffee beans

 Important Notes: Single-origin Boubon cultivar yielded an incredible 89/100 cup score

-With a cup score of 89/100 from the Specialty Coffee Association (SCA) this is the very best of organic coffee brewing; celebrating the flavors of hazelnuts, cacao, and tropical fruit, with a deep richness.
-For the best results, we recommend brewing in a Hario V60 or Chemex to pull out the delicate notes.
+For the best results, we recommend brewing in a Hario V60 or Chemex to pull out the more delicate notes.
 But, for something a little different, we also love brewing this coffee for French press.

 What to Expect: